 Receive selected content straight into your inbox.

 What is a skoolie?

 Skoolies are the product of upcycling as they are made out of school buses that have gone out of service.
 These school buses are renovated to give shape to a more homely interior, thus becoming a skoolie.
-Skoolies may also be defined as a blend of RVs and tiny houses on wheels.
-On the inside, a skoolie may be anywhere between 245 and 300 square feet.
+They may also be defined as a blend of RVs and tiny houses on wheels.
+On the inside, they may be anywhere between 245 and 300 square feet.
 Space may be adjusted by optimizing the interiors and utilizing the roof and back for storage.

 How much does a skoolie cost?

-Setting up a skoolie can cost you anywhere between US$5,000 and US$30,000, depending on how furbished you want your skoolie to be and how much work you can do yourself.
-While a skoolie may be made out of a used school bus that you can buy for US$3000 to US$7000, you may also check out new school busses.
+Setting one up can cost you anywhere between US$5,000 and US$30,000, depending on how furbished you want your skoolie to be and how much work you can do yourself.
+While it may be made out of a used school bus that you can buy for US$3000 to US$7000, you may also check out new school buses.
 Purchasing a new school bus will ensure the longevity of the mobile house while reducing your cost of repairs and maintenance.

 But if you are looking to save some money on your skoolie, here are some tips you can follow:

 - Use materials from architectural salvage stores.
 You can use various items for the conversion process and simultaneously save money on all of them.

 - Utilize old wood pallets as much as possible.
 Reusing old palettes can add a dash of creativity indoors too.

 - See if you can connect your skoolie to an RV or marine electrical product to save money on electrical installation.
 You can save money on the inverter if you can install a solar system on the long roof to power it.